The Best Time and Attendance Systems of 2020

-The uAttend time and attendance system is a good fit for very small businesses because it is cloud-based and requires no special software to install.
-The system is very flexible, letting employees clock in and out with time clocks, web browsers, mobile devices and telephones.
-UAttend's time clocks are plug-and-play ready, include lifetime guarantees and are among the cheapest we found.
+Filling all of these needs is why uAttend is our choice as the best time and attendance system for very small businesses.
+The system is very flexible, letting employees clock in and out with timeclocks, web browsers, mobile devices and telephones.
+UAttend's timeclocks are plug-and-play, include lifetime guarantees and are among the cheapest we found.

 Besides its ability to record when employees come and go, the system also manages paid time off, tracks how long employees work on specific projects and creates office-wide schedules.

 Another reason uAttend is ideal for very small businesses is its cost structure.
 Unlike most time and attendance systems, which charge on a per-employee basis, uAttend charges a flat fee for a range of employees.
 For example, the service costs $20 for up to nine employees.
 This means that if you have five workers and later add another one, your costs stay the same.